OpenG2P/openg2p-program/g2p_payment_cash/README.rst

 |badge1| |badge2|

-G2P Payment Payment in Cash
+G2P Payment Payment in Cash.
+Only use this when physical cash is handed out to beneficiaries.

 ..
 IMPORTANT::
    This is an alpha version, the data model and design can change at any time without warning.